lmstudio-ai/lmstudio.js/README.md

 ### Web app

-If you need to enable CORS (Cross Origin Resource Sharing), run this:
+If you are developing a web application and/or need to enable CORS (Cross Origin Resource Sharing), run this instead:

 ```shell
 lms server start --cors=true